tthoma24/resume/README.md

 *	Assisted in the onboarding and training of new student workers in the Call Center, Walkins, and Residential Computing spaces.

-## Technical Support Specialist, Student Computing Services at Hofstra University | Sep 11 - Dec 12
+## Student Computing Services at Hofstra University, Hempstead, NY | Sep 11 - Dec 12

-Hempstead, NY
+### Technical Support Specialist

 25 hrs. /week